SaeidSharafi/laravel-permission-generator/README.md

     *   Use `--yes` or `-Y` to skip confirmation prompts.

 4.  **Use the Enum:** Import and use your generated Enum (e.g., `App\Enums\PermissionEnum`) in your code (Policies, Middleware, Controllers, Filament, etc.) for type safety and auto-completion.
     ```php
     use App\Enums\PermissionEnum; // Adjust namespace if you changed the output path

     // Example Policy
     public function updateAny(User $user): bool
     {
         return $user->hasPermissionTo(PermissionEnum::POST_UPDATE_ANY->value);
     }

     // Example Middleware or Controller Check
     if (!
 Auth::user()?->can(PermissionEnum::ACCESS_ADMIN_DASHBOARD->value)) {
         abort(403);
     }
     ```

+## Streamlined Workflow

+The package now supports a more streamlined workflow:

+1. If you run `permissions:sync` without first generating the enum file, it will automatically run `permissions:generate-enum` for you.
+2. This makes it easier to get started with minimal setup - just configure your permissions and run `php artisan permissions:sync`.

 ## Configuration Details